mikkokallio/bicep-workshop/README.md

 ## Task 1.5: Use a child resource

-- Convert the blob container from a dependent resource to a child resource.
-See THIS.
+- Change the file share from a dependent resource defined outside the storage account to a child resource defined within the parent resource.
+See https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/child-resource-name-type#within-parent-resource.

 ## Task 1.4: Rollback a deployment